Your day surgery procedure

 Day patients: coming in early to meet your medical consultant

-Your consultant may have asked us to bring you into surgery early as s/he wishes to see you before surgery.
+Your consultant may have asked us to bring you into hospital early as s/he wishes to see you before surgery.
 If this is the case you may experience a wait.
 We have limited facilities and distractions to help pass the time so please bring a book or a personal stereo with you.